owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source3_image_3.md

 credit_(IPTC):
 date_created_(IPTC):

-_path: assets/img/rook_saturday_1835.pdf
+_path: assets/img/rook_penny_1839_1-3.pdf
-order: '02'
+order: '03'
 layout: image_description
 ---

-_title:  The Evening Proceedings of Rooks, &c from Saturday Magazine
+_title:  The Rook from Penny Magazine
-description: from the July 25, 1835, issue of Saturday Magazine
+description: from the January 31, 1839, issue of Penny Magazine
-creator:  The Society for Promoting Christian Knowledge
+creator:  The Society for the Diffusion of Useful Knowledge
 _date: Unknown
 rights:
 type: